-Before installing the coffee roaster, unpack the appliance and read the installation and operation manual.
+Before installing the coffee roaster, unpack the appliance and review the parts list supplied in the accessory kit.
+If anything is missing please contact us immediately.
+Read and understand this installation and operation manual.

 Locations For your Roaster - Basic Requirements We believe the roaster will prove most valuable to your business if its located where your customers can see it in operation.
 You may or may not be able to do that, but there are a few essential requirements for the installation of the roaster.